 Matched bettors can profit from price boosts by betting on them at the bookie and laying off at lower odds at the exchange.
 Quick and easy profit.

-You can set notifications to be alerted to price boosts posted in the Profit Accumulator forum.
+You can set notifications to be alerted to price boosts posted in the Outplayed forum.

 Although price boosts are posted every day, they come into there own for ITV RACE days and especially for big horse racing events.